chuckstack/chuckstack.github.io/src-ls/blog-incus-netbird-phoenixnap-isolated.md

 ## Host Public Applications

-The purpose of this post is to extend the [Incus + Netbird + PhoenixNAP](./blog-incus-netbird-phoenixnap.md) article to create a safe place to host public-facing applications and services.
+The purpose of this post is to describe how the [Incus + Netbird + PhoenixNAP](./blog-incus-netbird-phoenixnap.md) article has been updated to automatically include a safe place to host public-facing applications and services.

 Here is the benefit short story: